ryan-zappulla/Spotify_Playlist_Generator/README.md

 To run locally, you will need to add a config.json file with the following schema in the src folder

     {
-	    "access_token" : "",
+    	"client_id": "",
+    	"client_secret": ""
 	    "refresh_token": ""
     }

+You can get a client id and secret by creating an app here: https://developer.spotify.com/dashboard/applications

-You can get an access and refresh token by following the OAuth2 flow against Spotify using Postman: https://blog.postman.com/generate-spotify-playlists-using-a-postman-collection/
+You can get a refresh token by following the OAuth2 flow against Spotify using Postman: https://blog.postman.com/generate-spotify-playlists-using-a-postman-collection/
 * A slight modification to this tutorial is that you will need a token with the following scopes:
 	* playlist-read-private
 	* playlist-modify-private